-The Entrypoint Descriptor entry provides the addresses in memory of PAL_PROC, SAL_PROC that may be used by the OS to invoke the procedures within the PAL and the SAL.
-When the OS calls SAL_PROC, the gp register must contain the physical or virtual address of the SAL's gp value specified in the Entrypoint Descriptor, depending on the mode in which the SAL_PROC procedure is called.
+The Entrypoint Descriptor Entry (refer to Table 3-4) provides the addresses in memory of PAL_PROC, SAL_PROC that may be used by the operating system to invoke the procedures within the PAL and the SAL.
+When the operating system calls SAL_PROC, the gp register must contain the physical or virtual address of the SAL's gp value specified in the Entrypoint Descriptor, depending on the mode in which the SAL_PROC procedure is called.